ARKO SEN

 The role and journey

 I took ownership of the design system from get go, I had to evangelize hard the power of a design system which grows according to the demands of the products.
-I had to listen closely to the customers' requests, pre-empt them and cross-reference them wherever needed.
-Moreover, we needed to deliver stable releases every few months in tune with the dev and release schedules of the products.
-It started with only two adopters, a lot of bugs and design conformance issues.
-But we thrived under the pressure and today it's a major success story, helping products shed up to 30% of their design and dev time per sprint.
+I had to listen closely to the customers' requests, pre-empt them and cross-reference them wherever possible.
+Every product synergy we discovered in the way was an extra win for us.
+Moreover, I needed to deliver stable releases every few months in tune with the dev and release schedules of the products.

 Innovations and achievements